Brand Highlight - Laha‘ole Designs - Made in Hawaii

 Posted on August 18 2020

-When we first opened the doors of Valia Honolulu, we had just one local vendor, 19th&Whimsy.
-It soon grew to two (sort of) when we brought in Umbrella Collective.
-And we were always looking for more!
+When we first opened the doors of Valia Honolulu, we had just one Made in Hawaii vendor , 19th&Whimsy.
+It soon grew to two (sort of) when we brought in Umbrella Collective - a leathergoods brand owned and operated by a local girl in Portland.
+We were always looking for more!
 It was a big part of the business plan to have at least 50% of our shop selling items from local vendors.
-I never knew how much supporting small business would end up meaning to me and now we are closer to 80% of our shop stocking local vendors with over 20+ local or handmade brands in our store.
+I never knew how much supporting small business would end up meaning to me and now we are closer to 80% of our shop stocking local vendors with over 20+ local or handmade or Made in Hawaii brands in our store.

 I think the most amazing thing is that our customers have really followed along in our journey and also truly appreciate handmade craftsmanship, made in Hawai‘i and designed in Hawai‘i.
 We love sharing the brand’s stories and the passion behind creating these pieces.
 I’ve always had a love affair with handmade goods and I think it’s completely romantic for a person to dedicate their life to the perfection of one craft, whether it’s making a leather shoe or the best sushi.